Juan Zhai

 140 Governors Drive, Amherst, MA 01003-9264, USA

 Juan Zhai is an Assistant Professor in the Manning College of Information & Computer Sciences (CICS) at University of Massachusetts, Amherst (UMass).
 She co-directs the Laboratory for Advanced Software Engineering Research (LASER) lab.
 She is also a member of UMass NLP group.
-She is broadly interested in Software Engineering and Program Languages, Natural Language Processing and Software Text Analytics, Software Reliability and Security, and Deep Learning.
+She works on trustworthy computing systems, with a focus on ensuring the correctness, reliability, and security of modern software and machine learning systems, including emerging agentic AI systems.

 I am always looking for students to work with.
 Drop me an email if you are interested in working with me!